matthias-mayr/cartesian_trajectory_generator/README.md

 The marker position is updated when new goals arrive via messages or dynamic reconfigure.
 ![image info](./res/interactive_marker.png)

+### With an action
+The ROS node will spawn an action server at `/cartesian_trajectory_generator/goal_action` that can be used to send an action.

+The action will succeed once the reference trajectory has finished and the end-effector is below both the specified `trans_goal_threshold` and `rot_goal_threshold`.

 ## Apply an Overlay Motion

 The trajectory generator announces a service at `/cartesian_trajectory_generator/overlay_motion`.